 For many children with low vision, using regular, standard print, with or without low vision devices such as handheld magnifiers and video magnifiers, may be preferable to using enlarged print.

-Even if using large print may be efficient for your child now, it has certain disadvantages if it is his only method of reading.
+Even if using large print may be efficient for your child now, it has certain disadvantages if it is the only method of reading.

 • Some children feel uncomfortable using large-print books because they look different from the books and materials classmates are using.
 Large-print materials often are also longer, bulkier, and more difficult to carry than are standard-print materials.